 IFRS 9 Financial Instruments ("IFRS 9") issued on July 24, 2014, is the International Accounting Standards Board's ("IASB's") replacement of IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
 The standard includes requirements for recognition and measurement, impairment, derecognition, and general hedge accounting.
 The IASB completed its project to replace IAS 39 in phases, adding to the standard as it completed each phase.
 IFRS 9 is mandatorily effective for annual reporting periods beginning on or after January 1, 2018, with early adoption permitted (subject to local regulatory requirements).
-Since the Association's fiscal year commences November 1, the Association will need to adopt by November 1, 2018 at the latest (as applicable).
-However, there is a deferral approach allowed which permits an entity to apply IAS 39 rather than IFRS 9 for annual reporting periods beginning before January 1, 2021, until the new insurance contract standard IFRS 17 becomes mandatorily effective.
+Since the Association has not previously applied any version of IFRS 9 and its predominant activity is issuing contracts within the scope of IFRS 4 Insurance Contracts ("IFRS 4"), it has decided to adopt the deferral approach, which permits an entity to continue to apply IAS 39 rather than IFRS 9 for annual reporting periods, until the new insurance contract standard IFRS 17 becomes mandatorily effective.
 The Association is assessing the impact of this standard on its financial statements.